gennovative/micro-fleet/docs/concepts/service-add-on.md

 The class `MicroServiceBase` only offers service lifecycle, your service can start up but can do nothing, neither accepting HTTP requests nor handling message broker messages.
 "Add-ons" are what bring about the actual functionalities for your service.

-Imagine the base service is the trunk of a tree, while add-ons are branches.
+Imagine the base service is the trunk of a tree (from now on we call it `service trunk`), while add-ons are branches.
 Features are fruits on branches.

 For example, if you want to set up a RESTful service with Express server, you must create an add-on, attach it to service trunk.
 The add-on is initialized during [starting flow](./service-lifecycle.md#starting-flow).
 When being initialized, the add-on lifts up an Express server listening to a port and handling incoming requests.